Mountain Waters Scenic Byway in North Carolina is a must if you love waterfalls

 How long is the Mountain Waters Scenic Byway?

-The winding scenic mountain road is totally paved.
-It’s 103km (64mile) long, running east-west from Highlands (in Macon County on a plateau in the southern Appalachian Mountains) towards Almond (in Swain County).
+Located in the western part of North Carolina, the winding scenic mountain road is totally paved.
+It’s 103km (64mile) long, running east-west from Highlands (in Macon County on a plateau in the southern Appalachian Mountains) to Almond (in Swain County).
 The byway follows U.S. 64, old U.S. 64, SR 1310 (Wayah Road), and U.S. 19.
 Part of this nationally-recognized byway coincides with two State scenic routes.

 Is the Mountain Waters Scenic Byway dangerous?